mpv-player/mpv/DOCS/man/options.rst

       framestep commands are transposed.
 Backstepping will perform very expensive work to step forward by 1 frame.

-    - Backward playback with Vorbis does not work. libavcodec's decoder discards the first Vorbis packet (after each decoder reset), and the mechanism behind ``--audio-reversal-buffer`` assumes that it strictly outputs a frame for each packet fed to it (the mechanism discards output based on frame count, not timestamps).
-Since this tries to decode each frame on its own, the player never gets a usable audio frame.

     Tuning:

     - Remove all ``--vf``/``--af`` filters you have set.
 Disable deinterlacing.